herrmannplatz/env-replace/README.md

 ### envReplace(pattern)

-Replaces environment variable placeholders in any file that matches the patter.
+Replaces environment variable placeholders in any file that matches the pattern.

 #### pattern